ArctosDB/documentation-wiki/_documentation/identification.markdown

-The "A {string}" formula links nonformulaic identifications to taxa, thereby allowing infinite flexibility in applying identifications to specimens (if you can type it in fewer than 255 UTF16 characters, it’s "valid") while retaining a link to formal taxonomy (e.g., things that have appeared in the reviewed literature) and thereby facilitating the discovery of informal data through formal taxa (including namestrings,
+The "A {string}" formula links nonformulaic identifications to taxa, thereby allowing infinite flexibility in applying identifications to cataloged objects (if you can type it in fewer than 255 UTF16 characters, it’s "valid") while retaining a link to formal taxonomy (e.g., things that have appeared in the reviewed literature) and thereby facilitating the discovery of informal data through formal taxa (including namestrings,